-"Be one with the leather," Kennedy grinned.
-Kadin rolled her eyes and both women laughed as they exited the hotel.
+“Be one with the leather,” Kennedy grinned.
+Kadin rolled her eyes.
+Both women laughed as they exited the hotel.

-The desk clerk watched intently as the two women laughed and left through the front doors.
-She watched for a moment to make sure they were gone before reaching over to pick up the phone.
+The desk clerk watched intently as the two women left through the front doors.
+She watched for another moment, to make sure they were gone, before reaching over to pick up the phone.
 She dialed a number quickly and waited.
 When the sound of a deep voice answered on the other end, she smiled.

 “They just left, be ready.”

-She placed the receiver back and smiled sinisterly.
+She placed the receiver back down with a sinister smile.
 Her eyes blinked a deep black before returning to normal.

 Kennedy came to a stop in the middle of a clearing.
 She dropped the bag of weapons at her feet and turned to Kadin.
 “Okay, it’s time for you to hide.”

-"Fine, but if I see even one of those things in the open," she started as she turned for the cave.
-"I’m gonna…" The words died in her throat when she came face to face with one of the minions.
+“Fine, but if I see even one of those things in the open,” Kadin said as she turned for the cave.
+“I’m gonna…” The words died in her throat when she came face to face with one of the minions.

 “You’re gonna what?” he growled, smiling.

-"Kadin, get down!"
+“Kadin, get down!”
 Kennedy shouted from behind her.
-The hunter dropped to her stomach, looking up just in time to see Kennedy flying over her head, landing a drop kick right in the vamp’s chest.
+The hunter dropped to her stomach and immediately groaned from the impact.
+Looking up she watched Kennedy flying over her head, landing a drop kick right in the vampire’s chest.

 The vampire flew back and crashed into a tree, the wood shattering under the force.
-Splinters and broken debris flew from all angles as the tree started to crack and fall.
-Kennedy watched cautiously as the vampire lay slumped on the ground under the falling trunk.
+Splinters and broken debris flew from all angles, as the tree started to crack and fall.
+The vampire lay slumped on the ground under the falling trunk.

-"What the…" Kennedy whispered just as the log exploded and the vampire flew into the air, landing on his feet directly in front of her.
+“What the…” Kennedy whispered, just as the log exploded and the vampire flew into the air.
+He landed on his feet directly in front of her.

-"My turn," he said with a menacing grin.
-He reached out and grabbed Kennedy by the lapels of her leather jacket.
+“My turn,” he said with a menacing grin.
+He reached out and grabbed Kennedy by the arms.
 With a massive growl he lifted her into the air and threw her across the clearing.
-She smashed back first into a large boulder and slumped to the ground motionless.
+She smashed back-first into a large boulder and slumped to the ground, motionless.